 The Board met for Executive Session at 3:00 p.m. on Wednesday, December 3, 2008 in the Trout Room of the Hampton Inn, located at 5750 E. Franklin Road in Nampa, Idaho.
+A roll call of participants was taken.
 A roll call of members was taken; Board member Hall was present by phone and Board member Rod Lewis was absent.